scarf-sh/scarf-js/README.md

 In constrast, Scarf will now be opt out by default, and users can set `SCARF_ANALYTICS=true` to opt in.

-Without having set either true or false, and instead SCARF_ANALYTICS is set to null, Scarf will log what those users are doing.
+Regardless of the default state, Scarf will log what it is doing to users who haven't explictly opted in or out.

 By default, scarf-js will only trigger analytics when your Scarf package is installed as a dependency of another package, or is being installed globally.
 This ensures that scarf-js analytics will not be triggered on `npm install` being run _within your project_.
 To change this, you can add: